arcapos/luapgsql/luapgsql.md

 available, it is not returned.
 Successful return of a data row involves allocating a chunk of memory to hold the data.

-When a row is successfully returned, the return value is the number of data bytes in the row (this will always be greater than zero).
+When a row is successfully returned, the return value is the data in the row (this will always be greater than zero).
 The returned string is always null-terminated, though this is probably only useful for textual COPY.
-A result of zero indicates that the COPY is still in progress, but no row is yet available (this is only possible when async is true).
-A result of -1 indicates that the COPY is done.
-A result of -2 indicates that an error occurred (consult errorMessage for the reason).
+A result of false indicates that the COPY is still in progress, but no row is yet available (this is only possible when async is true).
+A result of true indicates that the COPY is done.
+A result of nil indicates that an error occurred (consult errorMessage for the reason).

-When async is true (not zero), getCopyData will not block waiting for input; it will return zero if the COPY is still in progress but no complete row is available.
+When async is true, getCopyData will not block waiting for input; it will return false if the COPY is still in progress but no complete row is available.
 (In this case wait for read-ready and then call consumeInput before calling getCopyData again.)
-When async is false (zero), getCopyData will block until data is available or the operation completes.
+When async is false, getCopyData will block until data is available or the operation completes.

-After getCopyData returns -1, call getResult to obtain the final result status of the COPY command.
+After getCopyData returns true, call getResult to obtain the final result status of the COPY command.
 One can wait for this result to be available in the usual way.
 Then return to normal operation.

 ### Control functions